Updated on October 10th, 2023

 If you would like to book a boat tour in Milos, Greece, below are a few options:

 How Do You Choose Your Boat?

 After my second tour, I was so blown away by the beauty of the island that I decided to dedicate a whole blog post to the day alone.
-Here are my top things to consider when selecting your tour.
+As a result, I have created the list below to help you when selecting your tour.
 The day is not cheap so it’s important that you feel you are getting your money’s worth.

 Half or Full Island?

 I have done both & can categorically say that Milos is so beautiful with amazing geology that it is well worth taking the full island tour if you can.